bencbartlett/creep-tasks/README.md

 1. Download this repository and copy the `src/creep-tasks` directory to somewhere in your codebase.
 2. Import the necessary prototypes in `main.ts` with `import 'creep-tasks/prototypes'` outside of the main loop.
 3. Use `import {Tasks} from 'creep-tasks/Tasks'` whenever you need to set creep tasks.

+## Contributing

+If you find an issue with `creep-tasks` or want to leave feedback, please feel free to [submit an issue](https://github.com/bencbartlett/creep-tasks/issues/new).
+If you'd like to contribute to `creep-tasks`, [pull requests](https://github.com/bencbartlett/creep-tasks/pulls) are also welcome!

+## Changelog
+2018.4.29:
+- Initial release